I can’t deny that it’s highly entertaining watching the Coalition Government energetically tearing itself to pieces over the future of the economy.

 The initiative’s core premise is incredibly simple: our current economy clearly doesn’t work (whatever the size of the state!), and we need to step back and redefine the fundamental purpose of any economy.

 The foundation document for An Economy That Works is well worth a look, and it really is quite something to have got so many business leaders to subscribe to such a vision – as well as a whole bunch of NGOs and civil society organizations.

-But a report is just another report, and the trick now will be to turn all of that into something of a campaign.
-I’m not sure how much impact it’ll be possible to have before the General Election next year, but the four campaign goals that it’s adopted are spot-on:
+But a report is simply another report, and therefore the trick now is going to be to show all of that into something of a campaign.
+I’m unsure what proportion impact it’ll be possible to possess before the overall election next year, but the four campaign goals that it’s adopted are spot-on:

-- Create and influential and diverse coalition for change;
+- Create an influential and diverse coalition for change;

-- Encourage individuals to act by offering a positive vision for the future;
+- Encourage people to act by offering positive visions for the future;

 - Deliver more than the sum of its parts by connecting partners with different focus areas;